 Microsoft Azure Solution

-CDS for Apps supports sending event data to an Azure Event Hubs solution.
+Common Data Service supports sending event data to an Azure Event Hubs solution.
 More information about event hubs, see Work with event data in your Azure Event Hub solution.

-CDS for Apps to service bus scenario
+Common Data Service to service bus scenario

 The following diagram shows the physical elements that make up the scenario.